Machinist

 What you’ll being doing:

-* Ensure that all machined parts meet the required specifications, tolerances, and quality standards.
+* Ability to interpret engineering drawings such that machined parts meet required specifications, tolerances, and quality standards.

-* Prioritize and schedule work according to deadlines, ensuring effective use of machine time and efficient workflow.
+* Prioritize and schedule work according to deadlines, ensuring effective use of machine time and sensible workflow.

 * Experience of MiG / arc welding of simple assemblies.